-There's something about spring time that makes us just want to refresh, clean, and organize during this time of year.
-Not only is spring time the best time to clean your home, it is also the best time spring clean your home finances as well.
+There’s something about springtime that makes us just want to refresh, clean, and organize during this time of year.
+Not only is springtime the best time to clean your home, but it is also the best time spring clean your home finances as well.

 So sometime this spring, pick a beautiful day, sit with your spouse/partner, and start going over your finances.
-By picking a nice day, your mood will be right and you will able to think with a positive attitude towards your finances.
+By choosing a beautiful day, your mood will be right and you will able to think with a positive attitude towards your finances.

-If you created financial goals or plans for 2017, this is the best time to go over them and evaluate your progress.
-You might see that maybe it needs to change focus, or seeing that you are right on tract.
+If you created financial goals or plans for the year, this is the best time to go over them and evaluate your progress.
+You might see that maybe it needs to change focus, or seeing that you are right on track.

 Before you start making any financial changes during spring financial cleaning, you must always look at your financial blueprint; your budget.
 Look for any problem areas and what needs improvements.
 Start tweaking areas that you feel comfortable with.
 Where are you with your debt reduction, and what plans are in place to eliminate this debt?